Simone Gold: Participation in the 2021 Capitol attack and conviction

+On January 20, 2025, the first day of the second presidency of Donald Trump, Gold was pardoned along with nearly every other participant in the Capitol riot.

 Child vaccination lawsuit

 On May 21, 2021, Gold and America's Frontline Doctors sued the United States Department of Health and Human Services in an attempt to prevent children from receiving COVID-19 vaccines.
 The 80-page petition, filed in the United States District Court for the Northern District of Alabama, calls the vaccines "experimental injections" and falsely claims COVID-19 presents "zero risk" of death to children.
 Regarding the petition, Gold said "We doctors are pro-vaccine, but this is not a vaccine.
 This is an experimental biological agent whose harms are well documented (although suppressed and censored) and growing rapidly, and we will not support using America's children as guinea pigs."

 Other events

 Gold was a speaker at AMPFest, a pro-Trump event held in Miami in October 2020.
 She spoke at an event for donors to the Council for National Policy, a right-wing Christian group, in November 2020.
 In December 2020, she was part of a summit hosted by Turning Point USA, a nonprofit that supports conservative movements on high school and college campuses.

 In April 2021, Gold appeared at the "Health and Freedom Conference" at Rhema Bible Church in Broken Arrow, Oklahoma, along with speakers including actor Jim Caviezel, My Pillow CEO Mike Lindell, and attorney L. Lin Wood.
 Gold and America's Frontline Doctors held an RV tour across the US in May 2021, called the "Uncensored Truth Tour".
 On the tour, Gold held an event at Legacy Church in Albuquerque, New Mexico, which drew hundreds of guests.

 In November 2022 Gold was sued by the America's Frontline Doctors, the non-profit she helped establish.
 She is accused of using funds from the organization to purchase a $3.6 million dollar home along with other personal expenses.
+As of May 2023, the case is in mediation.